PlayCover/keymaps/keymapping/com.miHoYo.GenshinImpact/README.md

 Press A/X or B/O twice to get past the door.
 Press RB/R1, RT/R2, LB/L1 and LT/L2 to switch the control type to controller.

 It is reccomended to use this keymap with mouse mapping disabled.
 Both 16:9 and 16:10 aspect ratios are supported.

-## GI-3.3 PC-1.1.1
-Backwards compatible keymap made for legacy versions of PlayCover (1.1.1 and older), tested to work properly as of Genshin Impact patch 3.3